Algu Rai Shastri

-Algu Rai Shastri was an Indian politician.
+Algu Rai Shastri (1900-1967) was an Indian Freedom fighter and a politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India as a member of the Indian National Congress.
+He took part in the Non-Cooperation Movement and Quit India Movement.
+On contrary with Gandhian values of Satyagraha he did not believe in non-violent resistance.
+He was a staunch Arya Samaji and Socialist who was against the imposition of English language.